vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 *getView*

-Now this is our main method where we will bind the list item to the ListView.
-Since we want to use our own list item, let's get the reference of our complex list item.
+Now this is our main method where we will bind the listitem to the ListView.
+Since we want to use our own listitem, let's get the reference of our custom listitem.
 To add any new layout to an existing layout, you need to inflate the other layout.
 To inflate a layout you need to get the reference of LayoutInflater.

         LayoutInflater inflater = (LayoutInflater) ListViewWithBaseAdapter.this.getSystemService(Context.LAYOUT_INFLATER_SERVICE);